 The story has been reviewed in a few different places and though the reviews are mixed there’s one area they can all agree on—To Carve Home in Your Bones is a dark and gory horror story for readers who love horror.
 Some reviewers even skipped over the story because of how graphic it was.
 But a few called my telling masterful and compared it to stories like Lost, Alien, and Lord of the Flies.
 There are a few bad reviews out there, but yay!
 ‘To Carve Home’ polarized people and struck people.
 Hard.

-For me, ‘To Carve Home in Your Bones’ is probably the best stories I’ve ever written.
+For me, ‘To Carve Home in Your Bones’ is probably the best story I’ve ever written.
 I think about those girls all the time and that island.
 I wonder what their parents think happened to them—the ones who cared enough to think about their kids.
 There are even moments when I find myself on those monstrous shores, wandering along the bloody sands.

 If you like dark fantasy and horror that gets dark but has a heart, check out ‘To Carve Home in Your Bones.’
-If you can’t find a copy or buy one, let me know and I can see what I can do.
+If you can’t find a copy or buy one, let me know, and I can see what I can do.
 I have a few physical copies of the Nov/Dec 2022 issue of F&SF.